Woutitit/woutitit.github.io/software/small-tips.md

 ### Arp
 ???
 I know you can build an arp in Serum without the build in Fl Studio thingy but with a step-wise LFO or something that triggers the pitch or something I don't know.
+Look up!